putyourlightson/craft-spark-module/README.md

 # Spark Plug Module for Craft CMS

 This module provides the core functionality for the [Spark plugin](https://github.com/putyourlightson/craft-spark), a real-time, template-driven hypermedia framework for [Craft CMS](https://craftcms.com/).
-If you are developing a Craft plugin/module and would like to use Spark in the control panel, then you can require this package to give you its functionality, without requiring that the site has the Spark plugin installed.
+If you are developing a Craft plugin/module and would like to use Spark in the control panel, you can require this package to give you its functionality, without requiring that the Spark plugin is installed.

 First require the package in your plugin/module's `composer.json` file.